Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Lotte World Tower

 You can also see the Lotte World Tower, which is 555 meters (1821 ft.) high.
 It’s the tallest building in Asia.
-Click here to buy your ticket to get on top of the tower.
-You can also attend a K-pop live performance.
-Click here for more info.
+Click here to buy a ticket to get in Lotte World, a them park and aquarium just next to the Lotte World Tower.

 N Seoul Tower